 The HFM bit is used to determine whether the device is in High Frequency Mode.
-When HFM bit sets to 1, it means the device is in High Frequency Mode, when HFM bit sets 0 (default), it means the device is not in High Frequency Mode.
+When HFM bit sets to 1(default), it means the device is in High Frequency Mode, when HFM bit sets 0, it means the device is in Low Standby Mode.
 After the HFM is set, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.